raestrada/MonGone/docs/docs.md

 ### `mongone generate-report`
 Generates an HTML report for MongoDB Atlas resources.
 - **`--period`**: Defines the time window to consider resources as unused.
 Default is 30 days.

+### `mongone generate-plan`
+Generates an optimization plan for your MongoDB Atlas resources and optionally executes it.
+- **`--force-data`**: Forces an in-depth analysis of the resources to enhance the optimization plan.

 ---